-3M leveraged the Provider's managed service team, which was made up of dedicated program specialists who supported 3M's Conflict Minerals program.
+3M leveraged the Provider's managed service team throughout the 2023 reporting year, which was made up of dedicated program specialists who supported 3M's Conflict Minerals program.
 3M communicated regularly with the Provider to receive updates on program status.
-Each member of the Provider's team is trained in Conflict Minerals compliance and understands the intricacies of the CMRT and Conflict Minerals reporting requirements, as well as Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank Act").
+Each member of the Provider's team was trained in Conflict Minerals compliance and understood the intricacies of the CMRT and Conflict Minerals reporting requirements including Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank Act").
+The Provider assisted with identifying and evaluating potential risks in the 3TG supply chain, as well as in development and implementation of additional due diligence steps that 3M will undertake with suppliers regarding Conflict Minerals.